ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

 ###Is there a one-time backup?

-No. Backup is an on-going task and is meant to back your data up continuously.
+No. Backup is an ongoing task and is meant to back your data up continuously.

 * If you wish, you can trigger it for immediate execution and then disable or delete the task.
 * You can also use [Smuggler](../../../../client-api/smuggler/what-is-smuggler#what-is-smuggler) as an equivalent of a full backup for a single [export](../../../../client-api/smuggler/what-is-smuggler#export) operation.